yeoldegrove/chef-web-docs/chef_master/source/fips.rst

 How to enable FIPS mode for workstations
 ==================================================================

-A workstation is a computer running ChefDK that is used to author cookbooks, interact with the Chef Infra Server, and interact with nodes.
+A workstation is a computer running Chef Workstation that is used to author cookbooks, interact with the Chef Infra Server, and interact with nodes.

 Prerequisites
 ------------------------------------------------------------------
 * Supported Systems - Windows, CentOS and Red Hat Enterprise Linux
-* ChefDK version ``1.3.23`` or greater

 Now that FIPS mode is enabled in your ``.delivery/cli.toml``, running any project-specific Delivery CLI command will automatically use FIPS-compliant encrypted git traffic between your workstation and the Chef Automate server.
 As long as the Chef Automate server is in FIPS mode, no other action is needed on your part to operate Delivery CLI in FIPS mode.